Brian Muir (footballer)

 Brian Albert Muir (11 July 1936 – 11 May 2020) was an Australian rules footballer who played with St Kilda in the Victorian Football League (VFL).

-As player, committeeman, under-19s coach, selector and President of the Past Players group he was deeply involved with such a wide range of club activities that it is hard to think of anyone with a matching diversity of roles in the club's history.
+As a player, committeeman, under-19s coach, selector, and President of the Past Players group, he was deeply involved with a wide range of club activities.

-The former Malvern Grammar boy began his involvement with the Saints as a 17 year old in the 1954 season.
+The former Malvern Grammar boy began his involvement with the Saints as a 17 year old in the 1954, season.
 He would play for our under-19s on a Saturday, and front up again the next day for Balaclava in the Sunday competition.

 In later years Brian would muse about how fit he and his mates must have been to play back-to back games every weekend.
-His first coach in the thirds at St Kilda was Hughie Thomas, by then in his 60s and a famed figure who had been Jock McHale's assistant at Collingwood in the Magpies' greatest era before coaching St Kilda's reserves and seniors in the 1940s.
+His first coach in the thirds at St Kilda was Hughie Thomas, by then in his 60s and a famed figure who had been Jock McHale's assistant at Collingwood during a particularly high point in the Magpies' career before coaching St Kilda's reserves and seniors in the 1940s.
 In 1955 Brian was Best and Fairest for the Under-19s, and was runner-up in the competition best and fairest – the Morrish Medal.
-He lost by just two votes and if not for broken fingers keeping him sidelined for six games he would have, in all likelihood, won the award.
+He lost by just two votes.

-Brian made his senior debut in 1956 in an atmosphere of wholesale huge change at the club under new coach Alan Killigrew.
+Brian made his senior debut in 1956, an atmosphere of wholesale huge change at the club under new coach Alan Killigrew.
 Brian would later write: "He started recruiting young blokes and getting rid of a few he didn’t think were up to it.
 He created a magnificent feel about the place and you wanted to train because you could see there was something there for the future."

 He had 15 senior games in that first year and ended with 42 to his name.
 His greatest asset was his superb high marking, but he was the first to admit that his awkward kicking style did not always produce the best results.
 He did not play a senior game in 1960 and his good friend and teammate Allan Jeans took over as reserves coach for the latter part of the season.
 A picture of the reserves team taken before the final round at Fitzroy shows the two men seated next to each other, and it is likely that Brian was skipper of the twos that day in what proved to be his last game in the Saints colours.
 For Jeans there was a new appointment in the offing and he took over the senior coaching role a few weeks later.